aditikishore/HRI-Tiago/README.md

 tiago_communication.py contains the classes and methods to help the TIAGo talk and listen to the user.
 It uses the Google Speech Recognition for this part.

 marker_manager.py contains the classes and methods for detecting the Aruco markers on the objects using the camera of the TIAGo and sending out coordinates for the detected markers to the TIAGo for it to understand where the item for pick-up is.

+Install instructions:

+1. Clone the repo.
+2. pip install spacey.
+3. source the Tiago simulation workspace.
+4. Run main.py and ensure that Tiago is connected over the same network.